 Air cargo handlers specialize in loading, staging, securing and unloading cargo and baggage on airplanes.
 To accurately perform their duties, they must calculate the aircraft's center of gravity and assess the quantity of cargo.
 Air cargo handlers work in all weather conditions and operate a variety of equipment, including trucks, forklifts, conveyors and baggage tugs.
 Loaded cargo can include luggage, mail sacks and animals.
 Airplanes ship bags of all sizes, so handlers must be able to lift heavy objects that weigh more than 50 pounds, according to AvJobs.com.
 These professionals can also expect to work on holidays and weekends.

 Salaries and benefits vary.
 Air cargo handlers often work directly for airlines or governments, and they may advance to managerial, specialist or supervisor positions.
-The U.S. Bureau of Labor Statistics (BLS) doesn't provide career statistics for entry-level handlers, but it reports that aircraft cargo handling supervisors earned an average annual wage of $48,870 in 2015.
-Most supervisors earned between $29,080 and $75,630 at that time.
-The BLS projects that employment for aircraft cargo handling supervisors will not grow during the 2014-2024 decade.
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide career statistics for entry-level handlers, but it reports that aircraft cargo handling supervisors earned an average annual wage of $55,110 in 2018.
+Most supervisors earned between $33,280 and $85,460 at that time.
+The BLS projects that employment for aircraft cargo handling supervisors will grow as fast as average during the 2018-2028 decade.

 Education Requirements for Air Cargo Handlers